tewidis/CN/markdown/cdns_and_overlay_networks.md

     * ExampleMovies pays ExampleCDN to distribute their content
         - User visits examplemovies.com and navigates to Star Wars page
-        - Users clicks the link http://video.examplemovies.com/R2D2C3PO37 and user's host ssends a DNS query for the domain video.examplemovies.com
+        - Users clicks the link http://video.examplemovies.com/R2D2C3PO37 and user's host sends a DNS query for the domain video.examplemovies.com
         - DNS query goes to the user's local DNS server (LDNS)
             + DNS server issues an iterative DNS query for "video" to the authoritative DNS server for examplemovies.com, which sends back a